TheSeaCook/tape2esxdos/README.md

 - `?` – waiting for a header
 - `NL` – loading data chunk number N
 - `NS` – saving data chunk number N
-- `NE` – appears briefly, before `?` indicator is shown, means there was an error while loading chunk N
+- `NE` – means there was an error while loading chunk N
 - `!` – unexpected chunk number detected, code will keep loading headers looking for the right chunk

 “regular” build has no input arguments and never overwrites target file if it already exists.
 Dot command does not overwrite files by default and it accepts “`-f`” command line argument, which allows it to unconditionally save target file, overwriting any existing data.
 RAMTOP has to be manually adjusted before launching the dot command (using regular `CLEAR NNNNN`), maximum suggested value reported by the utility (`45055` at the moment).